top of page

 DESIGN BRIEF

-Design an international, portable medical lighting device for paramedics which can be deployed to light up a rescue scene in any environment.
-The device will allow the paramedic to provide precise victim care to injured persons, especially when victims cannot be transported to an ambulance.
+Design a portable medical lighting device for paramedics.
+The light should be able to light up a rescue scene in any environment.
+The device will enable accelerated, precise care when victims cannot be transported to an ambulance.
 The product must be lightweight, hands-free, and compatible with pre-existing medical equipment.
-It will have rapid setup and knockdown capabilities.
-The product will speed up the delivery of paramedic rescue services.
-The light should use LED’s and shadowless technology.
-The battery should sustain charge for the full duration of a paramedic shift (12 hours).
-Lastly, the device should be intuitive and attractive.
+Rapid setup and knockdown are critical.
+The light must use LED’s and shadowless technology.
+The battery must sustain a charge for the full duration of a paramedic shift (12 hours).
+Lastly, the device should be intuitive and visually appealing.

 DESIGN BREIF 3.png